On this page you will find a comprehensive and impartial guide to the Dhaulagiri Circuit Trek.

 Day 1

 Arrive Kathmandu – a popular destination for tourists.
-It presents an exotic mix of Hinduism, Buddhism and western influence – the latter is strong, given that Kathmandu used to be hippies’ favourite place in the world.
+It presents an exotic mix of Hinduism, Buddhism and western influence.
 Attractions include the largest Hindu shrine of Pashupatinath and the Buddhist religious monument of Nepal Boudhanath.

 Day 2